AndreasHeger/CGATReport/doc/Overview.rst

 Overview
 ********

-This section explains the main features of sphinxreport and demonstrates its usage.
+This section explains the main features of cgatreport and demonstrates its usage.

 .. _Features: